villanuevawill/plasma-js-lib/README.md

 # plasma-js-lib
 [![Coverage Status](https://coveralls.io/repos/github/plasma-group/plasma-js-lib/badge.svg?branch=master)](https://coveralls.io/github/plasma-group/plasma-js-lib?branch=master) [![Build Status](https://travis-ci.org/plasma-group/plasma-js-lib.svg?branch=master)](https://travis-ci.org/plasma-group/plasma-js-lib)

-`plasma-js-lib` is a JavaScript client library for interacting with PG Plasma nodes. `plasma-js-lib` effectively wraps the JSON-RPC interface that our plasma nodes expose and provides a nice API for app developers to work with.
+`plasma-js-lib` is a JavaScript client library for interacting with PG Plasma nodes.
+`plasma-js-lib` effectively wraps the JSON-RPC interface that our plasma nodes expose and provides a nice API for app developers to work with.

 ## Installation
 There are several easy ways to start using `plasma-js-lib`!

-### Node.js
+### Node.js Apps
 If you're developing a `Node.js` application, you can simply install `plasma-js-lib` via `npm`:

 ```
 $ npm install --save plasma-js-lib
 ```

-### Browser
+### Browser Apps
 If you're developing a browser application, we provide a compressed and minified version of `plasma-js-lib` that you can include in a `<script>` tag.

 ```